nmestrada/Homework-React-1/README.md

   - Setting state
   - Rendering from state
 - Passing props to child components
-- Writing a helper function
+- Lists and Keys
-- Handling events
+- Handling events: click, change
-  - Click, Change, Submit
 - GET data from a provided server
-- POST data to a provided server
+- DELETE data from a provided server
-- Lists and Keys